lucywyman/blog/source/content/2016-book-recomend.rst

   level hard.
 But `Jenny Lawson`_ definitely pulls it off in her reading of her second book "Furiously Happy", and includes a lot of personal moments that help plebs like me understand mental illness.
-* `Still Alice`_.
-It's so hard to understand living with mental illness, and Still Alice paints a vivid picture of life with early onset Alzheimers.
-  There were so many points where you think "This could be me, or someone I love", and it gives you real empathy and compassion for those battling mental illness.
 * `Orange is the New Black`_.
 I *love* the show, but it definitely takes a lot of artistic license.
 Piper's actual experience, though less exciting, is fascinating and well-told.